October 16, 2020

-I tested lots of different ingredients for this recipe, including cashews, almonds, and sunflower seeds.
-Ultimately, tofu was the best at recreating the mild flavor and light, crumbly texture of traditional ricotta cheese.
-Plus, it's nut-free for those of you with nut allergies.
+I tested lots of different base ingredients for this recipe, including cashews, almonds, and sunflower seeds.
+Ultimately, tofu was the best at recreating the mild flavor and light, slightly crumbly texture of traditional ricotta cheese.
+That also makes this recipe completely nut-free and perfect if you have any nut allergies in your household.

-I kept the flavors light for this recipe, so the ricotta can be used in many different recipes.
-Depending on how you're using it (whether sweet or savory), you may want to add different flavors to your own taste preferences.
-For example, you could add fresh basil (or other fresh herbs), chopped and wilted baby spinach, garlic powder, onion powder, powdered sugar, or cinnamon.
+I added some light flavors to this tofu ricotta, so it's ready to be used in many different recipes.
+Depending on how you're using it, you may want to add different flavors to your own taste preferences.
+For example, you could add fresh basil (or other fresh herbs), chopped and wilted baby spinach, garlic powder, or onion powder.

-Choose a firm or extra-firm tofu for this vegan ricotta recipe; softer or silken tofu won't work.
-You usually can find tofu in the refrigerated vegan meat section of most grocery stores.
+Tofu: The base of this vegan ricotta, provides a light and creamy texture.
+Be sure to use firm or extra-firm tofu; silken tofu is too soft.
+You can find tofu in the refrigerated vegan meat section or produce section of most grocery stores.
 You should press the block of tofu just a little to release the excess water, but don't press too much or your tofu ricotta will be dry.
-I usually just press the tofu gently with my hands; no tofu press needed!
+I usually press the tofu gently with my hands; no tofu press needed!

 Yield8 servings